skyssolutions/lynxchan/src/be/Readme.md

 * `torSource`: url to the list of TOR exit nodes ips.
 Defaults to `https://check.torproject.org/exit-addresses`.
 * `blockTor`(Boolean): if true, TOR users will be blocked.
 * `languagePackPath`: absolute path to an optional language pack.
-* `webmThumb`(Boolean: if true, webms will use their first frame as a thumbnail.
+* `webmThumb`(Boolean): if true, webms will use their first frame as a thumbnail.
 Requires ffmpeg installed.
+* `maxBoardRules`(Number): maximum amount of rules that board owners can set.
+Defaults to 20.

 `db.json`: contains database connection information.
 * `address`: address of the database.